-- 1. Authorize a cash payment in-lieu of the child care facilities otherwise required to be provided by the Target Retail Center Project (Project) pursuant to Section G of the Vermont/Western Transit Oriented District Specific Plan/Station Neighborhood Area Plan Specific Plan; - 2.
-Approve a proposed in-lieu fee payment of One Million Two Hundred Thirteen Thousand Five Hundred Dollars (\$1,213,500.00) by the Project; - 3.
-Authorize the Department of Recreation and Parks' (RAP) Chief Accounting Employee to deposit the in-lieu fee payment into the Vermont/Western Station Neighborhood Area Plan Child Care Trust Fund (Fund 52T); - 4.
-Find that the creation and appropriation of the in-lieu cash payment is not subject to the requirements of the California Environmental Quality Act (CEQA) as a project; and, - 5.
-Authorize the RAP Chief Accounting Employee to make technical corrections as necessary to carry out the intent of this Report.
+- Authorize a cash payment in-lieu of the child care facilities otherwise required to be provided by the Target Retail Center Project (Project) pursuant to Section G of the Vermont/Western Transit Oriented District Specific Plan/Station Neighborhood Area Plan Specific Plan; - Approve a proposed in-lieu fee payment of One Million Two Hundred Thirteen Thousand Five Hundred Dollars (\$1,213,500.00) by the Project; - Authorize the Department of Recreation and Parks' (RAP) Chief Accounting Employee to deposit the in-lieu fee payment into the Vermont/Western Station Neighborhood Area Plan Child Care Trust Fund (Fund 52T); - 4.
+Find that the creation and appropriation of the in-lieu cash payment is not subject to the requirements of the California Environmental Quality Act (CEQA) as a project; and, - Authorize the RAP Chief Accounting Employee to make technical corrections as necessary to carry out the intent of this Report. - Direct Staff to return to the Board of Recreation and Park Commissioners (Board) with an expenditure plan for the use of the funds in the Vermont/Western Station Neighborhood Area Plan Child Care Trust Fund (Fund 52T).